 PALS offers free one on one reading help, to learn to read or improve reading.
 Call 530-886-4530 for more information, or visit the PALS page.

-The 12 branches of Placer County Library offer a variety of library materials for library customers of all ages.
+Placer County Library offer a variety of library materials for library customers of all ages.